 position for 2 - 3 seconds and then slowly lower your head and shoulders back

 down to the floor.
-Start with 10 - 15 repetitions and gradually in
+Start with 10 - 15 repetitions and gradually increase the number

 as you get stronger.